Out-of-Distribution Detection with Deep Nearest Neighbors: Related Work

-\paragraph{OOD uncertainty estimation with contrastive learning} Self-supervised learning has been shown to improve the performance of OOD detection.
-In particular, \texttt{CSI}~\citep{tack2020csi} and \texttt{Rotation}~\citep{hendrycks2019neuips} investigate the type of data augmentations that are particularly beneficial for OOD detection.
-Other works~\citep{winkens2020contrastive,2021ssd} verify the effectiveness of applying the off-the-shelf multi-view contrastive losses such as \texttt{SimCLR} and \texttt{SupCon} for OOD detection.
-These two works both use Mahalanobis distance as the OOD score, and make strong distributional assumptions by modeling the class-conditional feature space as multivariate Gaussian distribution.
-In contrast, \method~is a non-parametric method that does not impose prior of ID distribution, and achieves superior OOD detection performance.
+(3) More recently, several works explored the role of representation learning for OOD detection.
+In particular, \texttt{CSI}~\citep{tack2020csi} investigate the type of data augmentations that are particularly beneficial for OOD detection.
+Other works~\citep{winkens2020contrastive,2021ssd} verify the effectiveness of applying the off-the-shelf multi-view contrastive losses such as {SimCLR}~\cite{chen2020simple} and {SupCon}~\cite{2020supcon} for OOD detection.
+These two works both use Mahalanobis distance as the OOD score, and make strong distributional assumptions by modeling the class-conditional feature space as multivariate Gaussian distribution. \citet{ming2022cider} propose a prototype-based contrastive learning framework for OOD detection, which promote stronger ID-OOD separability than SupCon loss.
+Our method and previous works are fundamentally different in the OOD detection method, despite all benefit from high-quality representations.
+In particular, \method~is a non-parametric method that does not impose prior of ID distribution.
+Performance-wise, our method outperforms SSD by a substantial margin, and is easy to use in practice.

-\paragraph{KNN for anomaly detection} KNN has been explored for anomaly detection ~\citep{zhao2020analysis, liron2020knnanomly, jing2014somknn}, which aims to detect abnormal input samples from one class.
+\paragraph{KNN for anomaly detection} KNN has been explored for anomaly detection ~\citep{jing2014somknn, zhao2020analysis, liron2020knnanomly}, which aims to detect abnormal input samples from one class.
 We focus on OOD detection, which {requires additionally performing multi-class classification for ID data}.
-Some other recent works~\citep{gu2019statknn, dang2015knntabular, pires2020knntabular} explore the effectiveness of KNN-based anomaly detection for the tabular data.
+Some other recent works~\citep{dang2015knntabular, gu2019statknn, pires2020knntabular} explore the effectiveness of KNN-based anomaly detection for the tabular data.
 The potential of using KNN for OOD detection in deep neural networks is currently underexplored.
 Our work provides both new empirical insights and theoretical analysis of using the KNN-based approach for OOD detection.